TIFF Converter

 TIFF to AVIF Converter

 Convert TIFF and TIF images to AVIF directly in your browser.
-The smallest widely supported format for photographic content, ideal for large scanned photos and camera TIFF exports headed for the web.
+The smallest modern format, ideal for shrinking large uncompressed TIFF files for the web.

 Balanced